NLnetLabs/routinator/source/configuration.rst

 Using a Configuration File
 --------------------------

 Routinator can take its configuration from a file.
-You can specify such a config file via the :option:`-c` option.
+You can specify such a config file via the :option:`--config` option.
 If you don’t, Routinator will check if there is a :file:`$HOME/.routinator.conf` and if it exists, use it.
-If it doesn’t exist and there is no :option:`-c` option, the default values are used.
+If it doesn’t exist and there is no :option:`--config` option, the default values are used.

 For specifying configuration options, Routinator uses a `TOML file
 <https://github.com/toml-lang/toml>`_.
 Its entries are named similarly to the